-Goals and Objectives Objective 1B: Provide for safe use of the right-of-way by all transportation modes, considering the land use context and type of vehicle Policy Description Establish Truck Routes for the City of Homer , taking into consideration land use context, pavement structure, and heavy vehicle turning requirements.
+Goals and Objectives Objective 1B Provide for safe use of the right-of-way by all transportation modes, considering the land use context and type of vehicle Policy Description Establish Truck Routes for the City of Homer to reduce the number of through trucks traveling on Pioneer Avenue , taking into consideration land use context, pavement structure, and heavy vehicle turning requirements.
 Benefits Could reduce truck-pedestrian interactions.
 Establishes understanding between different agencies and companies for where trucks should be traveling.
 Challenges Truck routes must be designed to accommodate truck movements.
 Designating truck routes for DOT&PF roads will need DOT&PF approval.
 Consult with trucking companies and the public to ensure concerns are addressed.